eniture-technology/UPSLTLFreightQuotes/README.md

-# UPS LTL Freight Quotes Extension for Magento2 by Eniture
+# TForce LTL Freight Quotes Extension for Magento2 by Eniture

 This module requires license purchase from [Eniture](http://eniture.com/)